Annapurna Pictures: History

 Annapurna Pictures was founded in 2011 by Megan Ellison as a production and financing company focusing on high-end auteur-driven cinema.
 Ellison had attended University of Southern California’s film school for two semesters and then left in 2005 and traveled the world.
-Among her stops was Nepal, where she trekked on the Himalayan mountain Annapurna, for which her production company is named.
+Among her stops was Nepal, where she trekked in the Annapurna Range of the Himalayas, for which her production company is named.

 By 2014 Annapurna had produced and/or financed the films Lawless, The Master, Killing Them Softly, Zero Dark Thirty, Spring Breakers, The Grandmaster, Her, Foxcatcher, and American Hustle, and was starting production on Joy, Sausage Party, Wiener-Dog, 20th Century Women, and Everybody Wants Some!!.

 In December 2016, the company announced its new division, Annapurna Interactive, to produce, develop, and distribute video games.
 Annapurna Interactive has become a major publisher of independently made games.

 In January 2017, the company announced it would begin distributing films, with the first being Detroit directed by Kathryn Bigelow.
 In May 2017, Plan B Entertainment and Annapurna announced a three-year production deal to partner on at least three films a year, with Annapurna handling distribution and marketing.
 As part of the deal, Annapurna received the rights to Adam McKay's film Vice starring Christian Bale as Dick Cheney.
 Annapurna then won domestic distribution rights for the James Bond series beating Warner Bros., Universal Pictures, 20th Century Fox, Paramount Pictures and Sony Pictures.
 In October 2017, Annapurna and MGM announced the formation of a US distribution joint venture in which each studio would release its films individually.
 Annapurna's distribution and marketing teams supported the MGM titles, which were distributed under the MGM banner while Annapurna-produced films continued to be distributed under its own banner.